justinkemersion/python-playlist-maker/README.md

 # Playlist Maker (.m3u)

-This Python script uses OpenAI prompt or local text files containing `Artist - Track` listings into `.m3u` playlists suitable for anything that uses the standard .m3u playlist format.
+This Python application uses OpenAI prompt or local text files containing `Artist - Track` listings into `.m3u` playlists suitable for anything that uses the standard .m3u playlist format.
 It intelligently matches the tracks against your local music library using fuzzy string matching and metadata analysis.

 ## Concept